Commercial Real Estate Terms and Definitions

 Truck Terminal

 This specialized distribution building for redistributing goods from one truck to another serves as an intermediate transfer point.
-The facilities are primarily used for staging loads (rather than long-term storage) and possess very little, if any, storage area.
-(Typical characteristics are shown in the Industrial Building Types Matrix.)
+The facilities are primarily used for staging loads (rather than long-term storage) and possess little, if any, storage area.
+(See Industrial Building Types Matrix in the PDF of the report.)

 Truck-turning Radius